 Severe cases may require root canal treatment, crowns, or veneers.
 This is particularly important for dental fillings in hard-to-maintain positions that are prone to breakage while chewing food.

-8) The 10 most common oral diseases – Tooth loss
+8) The 10 most common oral diseases in Vietnam – Tooth loss

 Tooth loss can occur with a single tooth, multiple teeth, or the entire set of teeth in older individuals.
 Tooth loss can lead to difficulties in chewing, tooth movement, misalignment of the bite, affecting aesthetics, and bone resorption.